agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 The likelihood term on the RHS of this equation is simply the softmax probability that the agent with given parameters chooses $$a_i$$ in state $$s_i$$.
 This equation for inference does not make use of the *delay* indices used by time-inconsistent and Myopic agents.
 This is because the delays figure only in their internal simulations.
 In order to compute the likelihood the agent takes an action, we don't need to keep track of delay values.

+[^bound]: To simplify the presentation, we assume here that one does inference either about whether the agent is Myopic or about whether the agent is Greedy (but not both).
+It's actually straightforward to include both kinds of agents in the hypothesis space and infer both $$C_m$$ and $$C_g$$.

-## Learning from Procrastinators: "Lazy or just doesn't care"
+## Learning from Procrastinators

-The Procrastination Problem from Chapter V.1. illustrates how agents with identical preferences can deviate *systematically* in their behavior due to time inconsistency.
+The Procrastination Problem from Chapter 5.1. illustrates how agents with identical preferences can deviate *systematically* in their behavior due to time inconsistency.
 Suppose two agents care equally about finishing the task and assign the same cost to doing the hard work.
 The optimal agent will complete the task immediately.
 The Naive hyperbolic discounter will delay every day until the deadline, which could be (say) thirty days away!

 This kind of systematic deviation between agents is also significant for inferring preferences.
 We consider the problem of *online* inference, where we observe the agent's behavior each day and produce an estimate of their preferences.
 Suppose the agent has a deadline $$T$$ days into the future and leaves the work till the last day.
 As we discussed earlier, this is just the kind of behavior we see in people every day -- and so is a good test for a model of inference.
 We compare the online inferences of two models.
 The *Optimal Model* assumes the agent is time-consistent with softmax parameter $$\alpha$$.
 The *Possibly Discounting* model includes both optimal and Naive hyperbolic discounting agents in the prior.